How to Use an Instant Pot

 This article has links to products that we may make commission from.

-Wondering how to use your new Instant Pot?
+Wondering how to use an Instant Pot?
 This guide is for anyone using an Instant Pot for the first time or you’ve owned yours for a while but still have some things to learn.
 This guide will offer you recipes, tricks, tips, and more for breaking in your new pressure cooker.

 The Instant Pot can be intimidating for a new user, especially if you weren’t interested in pressure cooking before.
 You might think the Instant Pot is similar to that steaming, hissing pot on the stove your mom used to use.
 There are so many buttons and safety warnings.
 It just seems overwhelming.